 Quadriplegia – This is paralysis below the neck.
 As with paraplegia, not everyone with quadriplegia is completely paralyzed.
 It varies in degree from person to person.
 Some people eventually regain limited function of their limbs, and some may regain complete function.
 But many retain their brains and bodies through intense rehabilitation and physical therapy.

 If you have a loved one who is suffering from any type of paralysis, you need to reach out to a professional paralysis attorney in Kauai who will fight for you and your loved one.
 Coping with any type of paralysis takes patience, understanding, and finances.
-Call Kurzban Kurzban Weinger Tetzeli and Pratt P.A. today for a free consultation.
+Call Kurzban Kurzban Tetzeli P.A. today for a free consultation.